 Resources dedicated to Access, Opportunity and Success are outlined below.

 Central to the Barnard mission is access.
-The Office of Admissions partners with college-access organizations nationwide to increase opportunities for the young women of color who show great promise and potential for success.
+The Office of Admissions partners with college-access organizations nationwide to increase opportunities for the women of color who show great promise and potential for success.
 Every Admissions Officer incorporates visits to organizations like these during her recruitment travel.

 Open House Programs